The number of $C_{2l}$-free graphs: Counting H -free graphs

 \begin{proof}[Proof of Theorem~\ref{thm:cycle:containers:turan}] We apply Proposition~\ref{prop:containers_for_graphs} repeatedly, each time refining the set of containers obtained at the previous step.
 More precisely, suppose that after $t$ steps we have constructed a family $\C_t$ such that

 $e(G) \le k(t) n^{1+1/\ell}$ for every $G \in \C_t$, and every $C_{2\ell}$-free graph is a subgraph of some $G \in \C_t$, where

 and $k_0$ and $\eps$ are the constants given by Proposition~\ref{prop:containers_for_graphs}.
-We will construct a family $\C_{t+1}$ by applying Proposition~\ref{prop:containers_for_graphs} to each graph $G \in \C_t$ with at least $k(t+1) n^{1+1/\ell}$ edges.
+We will construct a family $\C_{t+1}$ by applying Proposition~\ref{prop:containers_for_graphs} to each graph $G \in \C_t$ with more than $k(t+1) n^{1+1/\ell}$ edges.
 Finally, we will show that the family $\G_\ell(k) := \C_m$ obtained after $m$ iterations of this process has the required properties, for some suitably chosen $m \in \N$.

 Set $\C_0 = \{K_n\}$, and observe it satisfies the conditions above.
 Now, given such a family $\C_t$, for each $G \in \C_t$ we will define a collection of containers $\C(G)$ as follows: if $e(G) \le k(t+1) n^{1+1/\ell}$ then set $\C(G) = \{G\}$; otherwise apply Proposition~\ref{prop:containers_for_graphs} to $G$.
 We obtain a collection~$\C(G)$ of at most